 thread IDof the connection between the client and PolarProxy is different from that between PolarProxy and the database.
 As a result, the KILL statement may return an error message even if the KILL statement is executed.
 You can execute the SHOW PROCESSLIST statement to check whether the connection is closed.

 - If you perform one of the following operations, a connection is locked until the connection is closed.
 The locked connection is not retained in the connection pool and is unavailable to other clients.

 Parallel Query Specifies whether to enable the parallel query feature.
-For more information, see Parallel query.Note You can configure this feature only after you set the read/write mode to Read Only for a custom cluster endpoint of the PolarDB for MySQL cluster that is compatible with MySQL 8.0.
+For more information, see Parallel queries.Note You can configure this feature only after you set the read/write mode to Read Only for a custom cluster endpoint of the PolarDB for MySQL cluster that is compatible with MySQL 8.0.

 - Click OK.